Lymah123/Hactoberfest2023/README.md

 Oct 1: I worked on algorithm contribution.

-Oct 2: I modified a section at saucedopen docs.
+Oct 2: I modified a section at Open-Sauced docs.
 I searched for more projects under Hactoberfest2023

 Oct 3: I joined open source hour(Twitter space) on the topic;  Making the Most of Hactoberdest, hosted by saucedopen.
 I worked on 2 PRs.
 One of my PRs got merged.
 Comprehensive Contributing guide to opensource